dhruvsharmaokstate/MachineLearning/Readme.md

 # Machine Learning Code Using R and Python

-This project contains various Machine Learning algorithms implemented using python 3.0 compiled on jupyter notebook.
+This project contains various Machine Learning algorithms implemented using Python 3.0 compiled on Jupyter notebook and Spyder, and it also includes codes implemented using R and compiled on RStudio.

 ## Overview